TryHackMe: Common Linux Privesc – Walkthrough

 Let’s say we have an SUID binary.
 Running it, we can see that it’s calling the system shell to do a basic process like list processes with ps.

-Note: It is important to understand that ps, ls and other are just programs lying in the /bin directory.
+Note: It is important to understand that ps, ls and other commands are just programs lying in the /bin directory.

 Unlike in our previous SUID example, in this situation we can’t exploit it by supplying an argument for command injection, so what can we do to try and exploit this?